2008–09 Football Conference: Promotion and relegation

-Eastbourne, Mansfield, Lewes and Wrexham appear in the Conference Premier for the first time, whilst Barrow return to the league after ten years.
+Eastbourne, Mansfield, Lewes and Wrexham appear in the Conference Premier for the first time, while Barrow return to the league after ten years.
 Kettering have three times been runners-up at this level and return to the league after an absence of five years.
 Altrincham remain in the Conference after a third consecutive reprieve from relegation, following Halifax Town's demotion for financial reasons.

 Woking's relegation ended the tenure of the Football Conference's longest serving club, completing seventeen seasons in the top-flight.